 The best security and risk podcast for professionals that care about effectively treating risk

 Our listeners are improving their company’s processes and practices to increase business resilience with risk-informed decision making embedded into their daily activities, throughtout the entire organisation.
 Improving security and risk management practices does not take more time – it actually improves productivity and reduces costs.
 By reducing errors and costs, and focussing on teh most significant areas for your business, you will increase profitability and project effectiveness.

 Whether you are a large or small company, government department, or not-for-profit organisation, govenance, risk, and compliance (GRC) should be embedded into everyone’s work.
-Listen to our podcast to learn how these industry leaders from aroud the world have successfully managed security and risk in most high risk locations you can imagine.
+Listen to The International Risk Podcast to learn how industry leaders from aroud the world have successfully managed security and risk in most high risk locations you can imagine.
 Join us to learn from our international experts how you can remove security and risk barriers and thrive!
 Learn how you can shift security and risk management from check-box activities to something that is integrated to all processes and really adds value to your team and organisation.
 Avoid being reactive and position you and your team for proactive positive transformational security and risk management.

 Governance, Risk, and Compliance

 GRC may not sound like the most exciting topic to listen to, but it really is.
 Come and listen to our funny, interesting, informative, and world-class leaders about their experiences with GRC.